RahulSingal/rahulsingal.github.io/_pages/essays.markdown

 permalink: /essays
 ---

-## Essays (Under Construction)
+## Essays

-All of these have been carefully reviewed, edited, and thought through before posting.
-I like to think these are my most polished writings on technology and life.
+Crafted thoughts on technology and life.

 * Human Intelligence is not Artificial
 * Less is More